1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 Does God have a nature?
 If so, is this not to limit His power?
 The answers are ‘yes’ and ‘no’, respectively.
 Yes, because the divine nature is founded on radical love, inscribed in the Heart.
 No, because God loves from a natural internal impulse, and not out of any externally imposed constraint.
 In William Blake’s controversial formulation (in The Marriage of Heaven and Hell), ‘Jesus was all virtue, and acted from impulse, not from rules.’

 Besides the Basmala and Fatiha, several Qur’anic passages affirm the pre-eminence of the beneficent, compassionate and loving nature of God.
 While Allah undoubtedly possesses the power to act contrary to His Nature, the Qur’an explains, ‘kataba 'alaa nafsihir rahmah’ (‘He has decreed upon Himself mercy (as a law)’) (6:12).
 In other words, God chooses not to transgress the boundary of his own loving nature — not because He is unable to do so, but because He wills to be loving.
-He is the prescriber of laws and bounds, which he could revoke at any time.
-But he chooses, without derogating from his own powers, to be true to His own divine nature.
-And since Man is made in God’s image (Laqad khalaqnal insaana fee ahsani taqweem; ‘Indeed, We created humans in the best form’) (95:4), human beings are also enjoined to be beneficent, compassionate and loving.
+He is the prescriber of laws and bounds, which He could revoke at any time.
+But God chooses, without derogating from His own powers, to be true to His own divine nature.
+And, without derogating from divine transcendence, since Man is made in the finest of forms (Laqad khalaqnal insaana fee ahsani taqweem; ‘Indeed, We created humans in the best form’) (95:4), human beings are also enjoined to be beneficent, compassionate and loving.

 The existence of ‘evil’ in the world is not evidence of any limitation on God’s powers or goodness.
 Rather, what is termed evil is either the experience of suffering or the consequences of sin.
 In the first case, Man is a creature and therefore in a state of privation; the privative consequence of creatures not being God is ‘suffering’.
 In the second case, Man is given the freedom to choose God or to reject Him, but some people choose to do evil or simply ‘go astray’; their ‘sins’ are not willed by God but are ‘allowed’ as a consequence of God allowing Man the freedom to choose good over evil for the sake of Love, and the evil which results from them is the effect of abusing the freedom to conform to the Heart’s archetype of goodness.
 As we discuss later, the privative conditions of Man, and the entrusting of free will to souls endowed with a conscience, are a test.
 In the end, Man will be judged by God for his intended deeds and consequences.